achille-roussel/kway-go/README.md

 ## Performance

-K-way merge is often used in stream processing or database engines to make merge distributed query results into a single ordered result set.
+K-way merge is often used in stream processing or database engines to merge distributed query results into a single ordered result set.
 In those applications, performance of the underlying algorithms tend to matter: for example, when performing compaction of sorted records, the merge algorithm is on the critical path and often where most of the compute is being spent.
 In that